sys-bio/tellurium/docs/antimony.rst

 In some models, species and/or variables change in a manner not described by a reaction.
-When a variable receives a new value at every point in the model, this can be expressed in an assignment rule, which in Antimony is formulated with a ':=' as:
+When a variable receives a new value at every point in the model, this can be expressed in an assignment rule, which in Antimony is formulated with a ‘:=’ as:

 ::

    Ptot := P1 + P2 + PE;

-In this example, 'Ptot' will continually be updated to reflect the total amount of 'P' present in the model.
+In this example, ‘Ptot’ will continually be updated to reflect the total amount of ‘P’ present in the model.

 Each symbol (species or formula) may have only one assignment rule associated with it.
 If an Antimony file defines more than one rule, only the last will be saved.

-When species are used as the target of an assignment rule, they are defined to be 'boundary species' and thus 'const'.
-Antimony doesn't have a separate syntax for boundary species whose concentrations never change vs. boundary species whose concentrations change due to assignment rules (or rate rules, below).
+When species are used as the target of an assignment rule, they are defined to be ‘boundary species’ and thus ‘const’.
+Antimony doesn’t have a separate syntax for boundary species whose concentrations never change vs. boundary species whose concentrations change due to assignment rules (or rate rules, below).
 SBML distinguishes between boundary species that